tevid/gohamcrest/README.md

 More usage,check test case please.More info check [Wiki](https://github.com/zouyx/tug/wiki) .

-If you have any problems,must contact me by email when feel free or create a issue.
+If you think the tool is good or have any problems,must let me know, contact me by email when feel free or create a issue.

 # Contribution
   * Source Code: https://github.com/zouyx/tug/